abood131313/JinBot2024/README.md

 4. Enter `index.js`, you can change the following:

 `const bot = mineflayer.createBot({
-  host: 'ip.aternos.host', // THIS IS THE IP OF YOUR SERVER // SERVER IP
+  host: 'ip.aternos.host', // THIS IS THE IP OF YOUR SERVER
-  username: 'BOTJIN', // HERE GOES THE BOT NAME // BOT NAME
+  username: 'BOTJIN', // HERE GOES THE BOT NAME
-  port: 29595, // SERVER PORT // SERVER PORT
+  port: 29595, // SERVER PORT
   version: '1.16.5',
 })`